“Deftly written, a lush love story that moves like a freight train.” — Melanie Wise, founder of Artemis Film Festival

 Their little house wasn’t much, but it was better than an apartment.
 At least they had a yard.
 Ria peered down, where she saw Anna and Michael sitting on top of the picnic table and Rachael tossing a basketball into the plastic hoop by the fence.

 Ria cocked her head to make sure Mark wasn’t coming up the stairs, then dropped to her knees and opened the bottom left drawer of the dresser.
 Soft sweaters yielded as she reached for the pouch at the back.
 Ria unzipped the green velvet coin purse—a gift from a cousin in Ireland—and stashed the hundred with the rare twenties she got as tips when she busked.

 The contents of the purse were reserved for emergencies, though Ria dreamed she’d one day have enough to take the children to Ireland to meet their grandparents.
 They talked on the phone a few times a year, when birthdays and Christmas rolled around, but Ria had been in the U.S.A. since she was five, and had only been back to her birthplace once before her parents died.
 With no other family in the country—excessively religious in-laws didn’t count—Ria missed the boisterous gatherings of her childhood.
 She wished her children could experience the fullness of belonging she remembered, surrounded by people who loved her, people who knew how to have fun together.

 With a sigh, Ria returned the pouch to its hiding place, then stood and looked in the mirror.
 She tried to figure out what Ben Crawford had seen in her this morning, but whatever it was, it evaded her.
 All Ria saw was a tired woman who lived for her children and tried to pretend the rest of her sorry life wasn’t all that bad.

 If you’re enjoying the story, choose your favorite online bookstore and keep reading!

 Thanks for sharing!
-Please do leave a comment below and let me know what you think of the excerpt. 🙂
+Please do leave a comment below and let me know what you think of the first chapter. 🙂